 P37 L37-48 (association with capability indicated, but device ID not provided)

-If an AP with dot11DeviceIDActivated equal to true receives an Association Request frame that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA, the AP shall provide both a device ID and a PASN ID using the procedure described below:
+If an AP with dot11DeviceIDActivated equal to true receives an Association Request frame that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA, the AP may provide both a device ID and, if dot11PASNActivated is true, a PASN ID using the procedure described below:

-1) When using FILS authentication and the non-AP STA did not provide a device ID in the Device ID element in the Association Request frame, the AP shall provide a device ID in the Device ID element and a PASN ID in the PASN ID element in the Association Response frame.
+1) When using FILS authentication and the non-AP STA did not provide a device ID in the Device ID element in the Association Request frame, the AP may provide a device ID in the Device ID element and if dot11PASNActivated is true a PASN ID in the PASN ID element in the Association Response frame.

-2) When not using PASN or FILS authentication and the non-AP STA didn’t provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP shall provide a device ID in the Device ID KDE and a PASN ID in the PASN ID KDE in message 3 of the 4-way handshake.
+2) When not using PASN or FILS authentication and the non-AP STA didn’t provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP may provide a device ID in the Device ID KDE and, if dot11PASNActivated is true, a PASN ID in the PASN ID KDE in message 3 of the 4-way handshake.

+NOTE 2—An AP is expected to provide a device ID and a PASN ID in the general case, but the AP might not be able to do that in some cases, e.g., due to not having sufficient resources or access to an external server to generate an identifier that is shared with all APs in the ESS.

 P37 L50-54 (PASN with capability indicated, but PASN ID not provided)